JustAnotherModder/JAM/README.md

 ### Manually
 - Make sure you have all requirements (and all of their dependencies) installed correctly before continuing.
 - Download https://github.com/JustAnotherModder/JAM_Base.zip
-- Extract the `JAM` (and all of its contents) into the `resources` directory inside of your server folder.
+- Extract the `JAM` folder (and all of its contents) into the `resources` directory inside of your server folder.

 ## Installation
 - Add this in your server.cfg, below start es_extended and start mysql_async :